sous-chefs/consul/README.md

 ```

 ### Security
-The default recipe makes the Consul configuration writable by the consul service user to avoid breaking existing implementations.
-You can make this more secure by setting the `node['consul']['config']` attribute to `root`, or set the `owner` property of `consul_config` explicitly:
+The default recipe makes the Consul configuration writable by the consul service
+user to avoid breaking existing implementations.
+You can make this more secure
+by setting the `node['consul']['config']['owner']` attribute to `root`, or set
+the `owner` property of `consul_config` explicitly:

 ```ruby
 # attributes file